HarimJung/CAMHSQL/README.md

 >So, in plain terms, the code calculates whether, for each patient identified by their [MRN], there's a case where the patient's [Discharge Date] is null (they are still admitted) and their length of stay ([Long IPLOS Days_2]) is at least 365 days.

-?The final result for each patient's [MRN] is 1 if this condition is met for any instance, and 0 otherwise.
+>The final result for each patient's [MRN] is 1 if this condition is met for any instance, and 0 otherwise.
 This could be used, for example, to flag patients who have been in the hospital for at least a year and are still not discharged.
 So after we count of the each MRN which has a value of 1, it is the answer of Longstay